adfaure/adfaure.github.io/content/blog/GA-group-making.md

 To be totally honest with you I had to show you another way, way more easier, to solve our problem.
 Maybe some of the readers already find it.
-It simply consist to represents the solutions to our problem as a list of size $nbStudents$ and to associating a number between $1$ and
-$nbGroupsMax$ to each student.
+It simply consist to represents the solutions to our problem as a list of size $nbStudents$ and to associating a number between 1 and $nbGroupsMax$ to each student.

 ``` r
 variation_example <- c(1,1,1,1,2,2,2,2,3,3,3,3,4,4,4,4,5,5,5,5)
 ```

-This way, the number of combinations tested by the genetic algorithm will be.
+This way, the number of combinations tested by the genetic algorithm will be:

 $$
 nbGroupsMax^{nbStudents}